-[who] fell . . . fighting for white supremacy." state erected a monument that reads, "On this site occurred the Colfax Riot in which This event on April 13, 1873, marked the end of
+[who] fell . . . fighting for white supremacy." state erected a monument that reads, "On this site occurred the Colfax Riot in which

-Famed Confederate General

-Nathan Bedford Forrest was the

-Klan's first leader, or Grand

-Wizard, and today he is

-immortalized in stone monuments

-in many towns and cities

-throughout the South.
+Famed Confederate General Nathan Bedford Forrest was the Klan's first leader, or Grand Wizard, and today he is immortalized in stone monuments in many towns and cities throughout the South.

 The earliest seeds of violent white resistance to Reconstruction were planted in Pulaski, Tennessee, in late 1865, when six Confederate veterans formed the Ku Klux Klan.
-44 Made up of well-educated young men of comparative wealth who would go on to prominent careers in law and state politics, the group was initially informal, with a stated purpose of "amusement."
-The KKK spread quickly and developed a complex hierarchy with rules as intricate as an army manual.
+Made up of well-educated young men of comparative wealth who would go on to prominent careers in law and state politics, the group was initially informal, with a stated purpose of "amusement."
+The KKK spread guickly and developed a complex hierarchy with rules as intricate as an army manual.
 In less than a year, chapters spread throughout Tennessee and into northern Alabama.
-Famed Confederate General Nathan Bedford Forrest was the Klan's first leader, or Grand Wizard, and today he is immortalized in stone monuments in many towns and cities throughout the South.46 Far from the small band of extremist outsiders it is now, the Klan drew members from every echelon of white society in the nineteenth century, including planters, lawyers, merchants, and ministers.
-In York County, South Carolina, nearly the entire white male population joined.47 The Klan and similar organizations, including the Knights of the White Camelia and the Pale Faces, were independent and decentralized but shared aims and tactics to form a vast network of terrorist cells.
-By the 1868 presidential election, those cells were poised to act as a unified military force supporting the cause of white supremacy throughout the South.48 ate-won the Republican presidential nomination.49 In the general election, Grant faced former New York Governor Horatio Seymour, who campaigned as the "white man's candidate."
-In a March 11, 1868, speech to the New York State Democratic Convention, Seymour said that black people "are in form, color, and character unlike the whites, and [] are, in their present condition, an ignorant and degraded race."50 Seymour also criticized post-war congressional civil rights laws that, by prohibiting racial discrimination and establishing equal citizenship rights, "abolished the black man and made him a white man by legislation."51 As white terror groups sought to suppress the black vote and deliver the South for Seymour, violent attacks in Alabama, Louisiana, and Georgia resulted in hundreds of deaths and successfully prevented black people from casting a single vote in many counties with significant black populations.52
+Famed Confederate General Nathan Bedford Forrest was the Klan's first leader, or Grand Wizard, and today he is immortalized in stone monuments in many towns and cities throughout the South.
+Far from the small band of extremist outsiders it is now, the Klan drew members from every echelon of white society in the nineteenth century, including planters, lawyers, merchants, and ministers.
+In York County, South Carolina, nearly the entire white male population joined.
+The Klan and similar organizations, including the Knights of the White Camelia and the Pale Faces, were independent and decentralized but shared aims and tactics to form a vast network of terrorist cells.
+By the 1868 presidential election, those cells were poised to act as a unified military force supporting the cause of white supremacy throughout the South.

+Shortly before the 1868 election, progressive Republicans tried to impeach President Andrew Johnson and failed, hurting the party politically.
+As a result, former Union General Ulysses S. Grant-a moderate-won the Republican presidential nomination.
+In the general election, Grant faced former New York Governor Horatio Seymour, who campaigned as the "white man's candidate."
+In a March 11, 1868, speech to the New York State Democratic Convention, Seymour said that Black people "are in form, color, and character unlike the whites, and [] are, in their present condition, an ignorant and degraded race."50 Seymour also criticized post-war congressional civil rights laws that, by prohibiting racial discrimination and establishing equal citizenship rights, "abolished the Black man and made him a white man by legislation."51 As white terror groups sought to suppress the Black vote and deliver the South for Seymour, violent attacks in Alabama, Louisiana, and Georgia resulted in hundreds of deaths and successfully prevented Black people from casting a single vote in many counties with significant Black populations.52